platformsh/platformsh-docs/src/administration/web/configure-environment.md

 ![Configure Platform.sh environment settings](/images/ui-conf-environment-settings.png)

-The *Delete* action will destroy all services running on this environment (PHP, MySQL, volumes...) so that only the Git branch remains.
+The *Delete* action will destroy all services running on this environment (PHP, MySQL, volumes, ...) so that only the Git branch remains.
 You can reactivate the environment later if needed.

-To delete the branch also, you need to execute the following:
+To delete the branch as well, you need to execute the following:

 ```
 git push origin :BRANCH-NAME